What is Available To Promise (ATP)? – Formula & Examples

 When a customer places an order with a company, they generally expect to receive their purchase on time.
 However, sometimes production delays or other issues can cause significant delivery delays.

+To ensure that customers are not left disappointed, companies need to understand their availability to promise.
 This metric measures the amount of product a company can deliver to a customer shortly, and it is essential to ensure that customer expectations are met.

 By monitoring availability to promise, companies can avoid overpromising and underdelivering, damaging customer relationships.